research-team/memristive-brain/doc/memristive-brain_technical_roadmap.md

 ### Minimalistic implementation

-A minimalistic feed forward cortical should have following structure where each component is the 1 layer component presented [above](1_layer):
+A minimalistic feed forward cortical should have following structure where each component is the 1 layer component presented [above](1-layer):

 ![Cortical column minimal implementation](HL_memristive_brain_minimized_column.png)

 The biological 4th layer is inbound for thalamic projections.
-The 4th layer structure is presented in [1 layer](1_layer) section while all the rest are missing first *Metal connectors* component.
+The 4th layer structure is presented in [1 layer](1-layer) section while all the rest are missing first *Metal connectors* component.

 ### Bio-plausible implementation

+Simplified bio cortical column projections are presented on the diagram below Feldmeyer(2012):

 ![Bio cortical column](HL_memristive_brain_bio_cortical_column.png)

+*Glu* - are the glutamate projections that are excitatory *GABA* - gamma-Aminobutyric acid inhibitory projections mainly internal to cortical column layer except for 6->4 inhibitory projections.

+The inbound thalamic projections are inbound to 4th layer, outbound are from 2nd and 3rd layers to other cortical columns, and from 6th to thalamus.

+The implementation could be organized as 3D structure, where 4th layer projects to *5A*, *3* via electrical contact to their *Polyaniline memristors* components and projects to *5B*, *2* via 3D memristive channels.

 ![Cortical column bio-plausible implementation](HL_memristive_brain_cortical_column.png)